tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 - In the completed version of the game we have 1 sound playing for clicking a "cage", and another playing when clicking a non-cage.
 Let's get this working

-1. TO play sound, we are going to use the Howler JS library - you can read about it here: https://howlerjs.com
+1. To play sound, we are going to use the Howler JS library - you can read about it here: https://howlerjs.com

 To import this library, add this line of code to the &lt;head> section of *index.html*, which will pull in Howler from a CDN: